C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 *Learning outcome - gaining map literacy to apply source criticism*

 In principle, all maps are thematic.
-It is possible to distinguish between maps that focus on topographic features on the surface of the Earth, and maps that depict social demographics, public transportation lines, crime, etc. However, the basic steps in the mapping process are relevant for all types of maps:
+It is possible to distinguish between maps that focus on topographic features, such as the ones of the Earth's surface, and maps that depict social demographics, public transportation lines, crime, etc. However, the basic steps in the mapping process are relevant for all types of maps:
 1. Choosing the projection
 2. Defining geographic extents
 3. Designing the map